New Zealand Hammer South Africa By 281 Runs In First Test - UrduPoint

 It ended a 105-run stand with Keegan Petersen, who also failed to control a Jamieson short ball on 16.

-The day's response had begun disastrously for the tourists, when debut openers Neil Brand and Edward Moore departed inside the day's first four overs.
+The day's response had begun disastrously for the tourists, when both openers departed inside the first four overs.

 A resolute 63-run stand for the third wicket was broken by Jamieson, who snared Raynard van Tonder at first slip for 31 before Zubayr Hamza's attempted pull shot on 36 flew gently to mid-on.